-Figure 8: Fourier spectra of boundary vorticity for varying Reynolds number.
+FIGURE 8.
+Fourier spectra of boundary vorticity for Navier-Stokes (solid line) at different Reynolds numbers (from Re = 7692 to $123\,075$ ) and Prandtl (dashed line).
 The spectra have been smoothed to eliminate fast oscillations due to the odd symmetry of the function (see text).

-Figure 9: Stability boundary subject to the frozen flow approximation, shown as a function of x at t = 54 and for $\Re = 123075$ .
-The upper and lower marginal wavenumbers estimated from our asymptotic analysis (Eq.
-2.51 and 2.54) are shown in dashed lines.
+FIGURE 9.
+Stability boundary subject to the frozen flow approximation, shown as a function of x at t = 54 and for Re = 123075.
+The upper and lower marginal wavenumbers estimated from our asymptotic analysis (2.51) and (2.54) are shown in dashed lines.